toilets4london/PublicToiletDataFetcher/README.md

 ## What should I run to get the toilet data output shown in the Data/ directory?

-Look at DataPipeline.py for a list of functions that can be called, one from each datasource-specific file, that extract toilets from the datasource and saves the extracted data to the Data/ directory.
+`DataPipeline.py` has a dictionary of functions that can be called to extract data from the various sources

 ## Output format